tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 > Note : For the first time to run, it will take a long time, because Malmo will build (compile) modded Minecraft.

+The output (statistics in each training iterations) will be shown in the console, and the results will be logged in ```./logs``` folder.

 ## Run Training on Manually Configured Cluster (Multiple Machines)

 In this section, we will configure Ray cluster (multiple machines) manually, and run script on this cluster.

 First, please prepare multiple machines - 1 head node and multiple worker nodes.
-All machines should be connected (by port 6379) each other on network.<br>
+All machines should be connected (by port 6379) each other on the same network.<br>
-In my case, I have provisioned multiple virtual machines on the same resource group in Microsoft Azure.
-(Then all machines can be connected each other with internal addresses.)
+In my case, I have created multiple virtual machines on the same resource group in Microsoft Azure.
+(Then all machines can be connected each other on the same virtual network with internal addresses.)

-Next, please setup (configure) multiple machines using above "Prerequisites" script.
+Next, please configure these multiple machines using above "Prerequisites" script.

-Since we use IMPALA (which is optimized for distributed RL) for algorithms on training in cluster, please install the following additional package in all machines.
+Since we use IMPALA (which is optimized for distributed RL) for algorithms on training in distributed cluster, please install the following additional package in all machines.

 ```
 pip3 install ale-py==0.7
 ```

-Now let's start Ray runtime (master) on head node.<br>
+Now let's start Ray runtime (master) on head node.
+(Login to head node and run the following command)<br>
-When you run this command, ray commands on workers will be shown in console and please copy this text.
+When you run this command, ray command for workers (which will be needed in the following step) is shown in console and please copy this text.

 ```
 ray start --head --port=6379
 ```

-On each worker nodes (multiple machines), run the copied command and connect to the head node.<br>
+On each worker nodes (multiple machines), run the copied command (see above) to connect into the head node.<br>
-Please change the following values of ```--address``` and ```--redis-password``` to meet your copied text.
+Please change the following values of ```--address``` and ```--redis-password``` options to meet your copied text.

 ```
+# Change values to meet your environment (See above)
 ray start --address='10.6.0.5:6379' --redis-password='5241590000000000'
 ```

-See Ray dashboard (http://127.0.0.1:8265) on head node, and ensure that all worker machines are correctly connected.
+See Ray dashboard (http://127.0.0.1:8265) running on head node, and ensure that all worker machines are correctly connected to this cluster.

 Login to head node and run ```train_cluster.py``` on head node.<br>
 The following command will run 2 workers.
+(Please change this value to meet the number of workers.
+See the following note for settings.)

 ```
 cd minecraft-rl-on-ray-cluster
 python3 train_cluster.py --num_workers 2 --num_cpus_per_worker 3
 ```

-> Note : This script cannot run mutiple worker process on a single machine (because of port conflicts).
-Set ```num_cpus_per_worker``` to run exact 1 worker on a single node.
+> Note (Important) : Because of Minecraft port conflicts, mutiple worker process cannot run on a single machine.
+Set ```num_cpus_per_worker``` to run exact 1 worker process on a single worker node.
 (In this example, I have used virtual machines with each 4 cores.)

 The output (statistics in each training iterations) will be shown in the console, and the results will be logged in ```./logs``` folder.

-When you have finished training, please run the following command on each machines (head node and workers) to stop Ray runtime.
+When you have finished training, please run the following command on each machines (both head node and workers) to stop Ray runtime.

 ````
 ray stop